vasu-sutariya/Trapezoidal-Velocity-Profile-Demo/README.md

 ### Parameters

-The trajectory can be configured through the `TrajectoryParams` in the Inspector:
+The trajectory can be configured through the UI Inputs:

 - **Start Point**: Initial position (Vector3)
 - **End Point**: Target position (Vector3)